haziqwahab/haziqwahab.github.io/sample_page3.md

 <img src="images/carbon total transaction.png"/>
 <img src="images/total transaction.png"/>

-It's impressive to see the level of activity with 1,109,994 transactions currently recorded.
+It's impressive to see the level of activity with **1,109,994 transactions** currently recorded.
 This suggests that countries are actively investing in development and exploring opportunities for growth.

 #### Nicaragua

 <img src="images/carbon nicaragua.png"/>
 <img src="images/nicaragua.png"/>

-When examining Nicaragua's data, I was astounded to find that the total of all their loan amounts approaches a staggering $85 billion.
+When examining Nicaragua's data, I was astounded to find that the total of all their loan amounts approaches a staggering **$85 billion**.
 It raises the question of whether there's a cap on the amount that can be borrowed.
 If there isn't a limit, perhaps there should be one in place.

 #### The top and bottom 5 for the transaction amount